creich/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![5_web_samples]

 I just picked them randomly from the complete German Traffic Sign Dataset.
+The last two of them are pretty dark. especially the last one is barely visible even for the human eye.
+Here the CLAHE comes into play, since without it the model would have (as well as a human) had some diffculties to determine the right classification.
+You can clearly see that even using CLAHE the NET has some difficulties, if you check the given prediction probabilities in the tables in point 3.
+The second image is quite the opposite of that,, since it's pretty bright, which also might affect the correct classification. again, using CLAHE relly helps to flatten the histogram, which makes the usefull information stand out more precise.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).